zero-to-prod/data-model/README.md

 [![GitHub repo size](https://img.shields.io/github/repo-size/zero-to-prod/data-model)](https://github.com/zero-to-prod/data-model)
 [![License](https://img.shields.io/packagist/l/zero-to-prod/data-model?color=red)](https://github.com/zero-to-prod/data-model/blob/main/LICENSE.md)

-The `Zerotoprod\DataModel` trait simplifies data handling by allowing developers to create class instances from arrays or JSON, dynamically assigning and casting property values based on [PHP Attributes](https://www.php.net/manual/en/language.attributes.overview.php).
+Simplify deserialization for your DTOs.

-Whether you’re managing simple strings or complex object types, this package ensures your data models are both flexible and reliable.
+This package uses [PHP Attributes](https://www.php.net/manual/en/language.attributes.overview.php) to resolve and map values to properties on a class.

-Perfect for developers looking to simplify their Data Transfer Objects (DTOs);
+Precisely transform raw data into fully hydrated objects by describing how to resolve a value before instantiation.

 ## Features

-- [Easy Instantiation](#instantiating-from-data): Create class instances from arrays or objects with automatic type casting.
+- [Simple Interface](#instantiating-from-data): A single entry point to create class instances from associative arrays or objects.
-- [Recursive Instantiation](#recursive-instantiation): Recursively instantiate classes based on their types.
+- [Recursive Instantiation](#recursive-instantiation): Recursively instantiate classes based on their type.
 - [Type Casting](#recursive-instantiation): Supports primitives, custom classes, enums, and more.
 - [Transformations](#transformations): Describe how to resolve a value before instantiation.
-- [Required Properties](#required-properties): Enforce required properties with descriptive exceptions.
+- [Required Properties](#required-properties): Throw an exception when a property is not set.

 ## Installation